-Many airlines have cut capacity, which means that most flights are operating with a full house.
-This increases your chances of getting bumped, especially on peak travel days like Monday, Friday, Sunday and around the holidays.
+As we all know, the airlines have cut capacity, which means that most flights are operating with a full house.
+This increases the chances of getting bumped, especially on peak travel days like Monday, Friday, Sunday, and around the holidays.

 1. Check flight loads